aimms/language-reference/optimization-modeling-components/advanced-methods-for-nonlinear-programs/index.rst

 To counteract these facts, a number of possible actions can be taken.

--  Use a global solver, such as BARON, to solve the NLP.
+-  Use a global solver, such as BARON or Gurobi, to solve the NLP.
 Global solvers, however, usually only work well on relatively small NLP problems.

 -  Use a multistart algorithm to solve the NLP problem for multiple